giorava/new_profiler/README.md

 3. Press `Submit segmentation`

 > **Warning**
 > With FOVs with very few cells the segmentation might fail with the default options.
-You might see some over splitting.
+You might see some over-splitting.
 In this case, try:
 >
 > 1. Increasing the nuclei diameter
 > 2. Setting `Standardize image for segmentation` to True